What are dental implants?

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 What Types of Prosthesis are Available?

 Dr. Orth performs in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
-Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia

 Dr. Orth has received extensive training in Dental Implantology.
 Through continuing education, Dr. Orth is abreast of the most current information on implant dentistry, such as TEETH-IN-AN-HOUR.